ajilichayma/aws_solutions_architect_notes/README.md

 - SQS long polling can reduce costs.
 - SQS long polling can be enabled at the queue level or at the API level using WaitTimeSeconds.
 ### SQS remarks
-- Any question about decoupling the infrastructure, think about SQS
+- For any question about decoupling the infrastructure, think about SQS

 ## SNS (Simple Notification Service)
 - It is a web service that makes it easy to set up, operate, and send notifications from the cloud.